ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/02-priority-queues.md

 if one element compares smaller than another, is it more or less prioritised?
 There is no "correct" answer to this question, but it depends on your application.
-But a common choice is to let the *smaller* element have priority -- and then we have a *minimum priority queue*
+But a common choice is to let the *smaller* element have priority -- and then we have a *minimum priority queue*.

     interface MinPriorityQueue of T extends Collection:
         add(minPQ, elem: T)      // Adds an element to the priority queue.